 6.1.
-Capacity planning has been based on a prudent projection of resources that will be available to the Service in 2018/2019 and reflects the planned 2018/2019 budget.
-This is considered to be sufficient to deliver the Audit Plan.
+The detailed 2018/2019 budget for Internal Audit has not been finalised and capacity planning has been based on a prudent projected budget.
+This is considered to provide sufficient resources to deliver the Audit Plan.

 7. Other Implications